JoaoCoelho2003/JoaoCoelho2003/README.md

 Hi 👋 My name is João Coelho
 =============================

-I'm passionate student currently pursuing my bachelor's degree at the University of Minho in Braga, Portugal.
+I'm currently pursuing my bachelor's degree at the University of Minho in Braga, Portugal.
 I'm in my third year of studies and gearing up for my master's degree.
-My primary focus is on continual self-improvement and setting ambitious goals.
-With each milestone I achieve, I strive to set the bar higher, constantly challenging myself to reach new heights.
-Whether it's coding up a storm on my latest personal project or collaborating with classmates on an exciting academic endeavor, I'm always seeking out new challenges and opportunities to grow.
+Ever since I was introduced to coding, I've been hooked.
+I've never stopped challenging myself, diving into different programming paradigms and languages.
+I'm proficient in all types, from functional languages like Haskell, to object-oriented languages like Java, and even imperative languages like C. I thrive on pushing my boundaries and continually seeking out new challenges in the world of programming."

 *   🌍  I'm based in Braga
 *   ✉️  You can contact me at [jhcoelho03@gmail.com](mailto:jhcoelho03@gmail.com)